LuckyBhagatrav/string_calculator_tdd/README.md

 ---

 ## Features Implemented
-- Returns `0` for an empty string
+- Returns 0 for an empty string
 - Returns the number if only one number is passed
 - Returns the sum of two or more comma-separated numbers
-- Supports newline `\n` as an additional delimiter
+- Supports newline \n as an additional delimiter
-- Supports custom delimiter in format `//[delimiter]\n[numbers]`
+- Supports custom delimiter in format //[delimiter]\n[numbers]
 - Throws an exception for negative numbers
-- Shows **all** negative numbers in the exception message
+- Shows all negative numbers in the exception message
-- ✅ Added one extra test: supports custom delimiter with newline mixed
+- Added one extra test: supports custom delimiter with newline mixed

 ---